Designing a poster presentation in PowerPoint®.

 QR Codes are easy to create and you can place them on your poster as an effective way to provide a "Scan for video demonstration" link to a YouTube or Vimeo page, or a "Scan for the complete abstract" link to a pdf file stored in the cloud.
 Search "QR Code generator" or you can follow this link for a simple, free generator that allows you to set size and colors.

-- Intuitive sequence: Use column formats that flow top to bottom, right to left.
+- Intuitive sequence: Use column formats that flow top to bottom, left to right.

 - Keep it simple: Focus on a few main points and edit ruthlessly.